 This phase took a week, during which the financial app design idea went through many transformations and became very different from its initial version.
 The design process continued until the best possible outcome was reached.

-The journey of using Light Bank begins with signing in using Face ID verification.
-After that, users can view the funds available in their main banking account and also view other connected products by swiping the screen.
+The journey of using Light Bank begins with 30 seconds enrolment.
+Later users could sign in using Face ID verification.
+Users can view the funds available in their main banking account and also view other connected products by swiping the screen.
 In the next screen the user can see all of his/hers cards, and then the marketplace where the user can apply for any new financial product.